tshort/FunctionalModels.jl/doc/README.md

 Derivatives of Unknowns are an object of type DerUnknown.
 DerUnknown objects contain an initial value, and a pointer to the Unknown object it references.
-Initial values are most commonly entered as the second parameter to the der function:
+Initial values can be entered as the second parameter to the der function:

 ```jl